dnaeon/pvc/docs/index.rst

 :ref:`installation` and :ref:`configuration` pages, which
 provide all the details about how to install and configure PVC.

-Make sure to also check the :ref:`examples` page, which contains examples and screenshots of using PVC in a VMware vSphere environment.
+Make sure to also check the :ref:`screenshots` page, which contains example screenshots of using PVC in a VMware vSphere environment.

 .. _`dialog(1)`: http://invisible-island.net/dialog/
 .. _`pyVmomi`: https://github.com/vmware/pyvmomi